thebaldgeek/thebaldgeek.github.io/radiosonde.md

 never_scan = [403.2,403.06,405.76,401.92,404.97]
 ```
 If you don't have more than about 5-8 constant spikes, there is probably no need to record them and lock them out.
+Tip, use the left side top menu from auto_rx while its scanning and take a note of the peaks it finds.
+Track them for about an hour and you will know what peaks are in your area and the ones you might like to put on the `never_scan` list.

 Next is station location.
 Its very important to fill out this section, but as it says in the comments, it does not have to be super accurate.
 A nearby cross road is fine.
 I find the alt to be important and helpful to be accurate.
 It should be in meters and include your antenna hight.